island-is/island.is/README.md

    - Press `F1` and select `Remote-Containers: Open Folder in Container...`.
    - Select the project folder.
 VS Code will build and open the container.

+For more information on using Devcontainers, refer to the [Devcontainers documentation](https://code.visualstudio.com/docs/remote/containers).

 ### devcontainers-cli Tool

 `devcontainers-cli` offers command-line management of devcontainers.